moradology/penn-postgres/sql-introduction/sql_queries.md

 > the popularity of sqlfiddle will sometimes mean it takes some time to get back to
 > you.
 If it is sluggish, give it a minute and try again

-#### Simple SELECTion
+#### Simple Selection

-Let's turn back to the very simple skittles table we defined in [what_is_sql.md](./what_is_sql.md): http://sqlfiddle.com/#!17/df5a9
+Let's turn back to the very simple skittles table created in [what_is_sql.md](./what_is_sql.md): http://sqlfiddle.com/#!17/df5a9

 On the right side of the screen, we can define queries we'd like to run against